mrgoodsire/AgeofAshes/Session_Notes.md

 ## Breachill

-The Bramblebashers hail us as heroes, specifically Mo and Asemer.
+The Bramblebashers hail us as heroes, specifically Mo and Asemar.
 They set up camp outside of Breachill.
 We arrive at dusk and find out the council members are still working at Breachill Town Hall (3)

 ### Breachill Town Hall